Motion-2-To-3: Leveraging 2D Motion Data for 3D Motion Generations: Introduction

 \section{Introduction}

-Text-driven human motion synthesis is increasingly attracting the attention of researchers in the computer vision and computer graphics community~\cite{22cvpr_humanml3d}, with broad applications across fields including virtual reality, gaming, and film production.
-In addition to providing an intuitive and simple interface for motion synthesis, it also facilitates immersive interactions with virtual humans in VR environments by providing more dynamic and contextually relevant movements for characters and avatars, opening up new possibilities for creating dynamic, responsive digital experiences.
+Text-driven human motion synthesis has drawn a great deal of attention in the 3D vision community~\cite{22cvpr_humanml3d}, with possibilities for applications across fields including movie production, gaming, and virtual reality.
+By providing an intuitive and simple interface for motion synthesis, Text-to-Motion (T2M) has the potential to streamline the character animation pipeline, reducing the need for extensive manual work.
+It could also enhance immersive interactions in virtual environments by providing more dynamic and contextually relevant movements for avatars, bringing new responsive digital experiences.

-Existing text-driven human motion generation techniques~\cite{22iclr_mdm,23cvpr_t2mgpt} rely heavily on 3D motion datasets \cite{22cvpr_humanml3d}, which are primarily collected using high-quality, marker-based motion capture systems~\cite{optitrack, vicon}.
-As the data capture requires a special setup in a controlled environment, the human motion datasets \cite{22cvpr_humanml3d} are constrained in terms of both size and diversity ~\cite{23iccv_maa}.
-Moreover, there exists a strong bias in the selection of the actors for these datasets.
-The limited scope of actors and the controlled collection condition result in a small subset of training data, which fails to reflect the true distribution of real-world movement.
-Thus, the trained models are restricted from scaling and generalizing to arbitrary styles and actions by different subjects.
+Existing text-driven human motion generation techniques~\cite{22iclr_mdm,23cvpr_t2mgpt, 24cvpr_momask} almost exclusively rely on 3D motion datasets \cite{22cvpr_humanml3d}, which are primarily collected in marker-based high-quality motion capture systems~\cite{optitrack, vicon}.
+Due to the need for specialized setups in controlled environments, 3D human motion datasets \cite{22cvpr_humanml3d} are limited in both size and diversity ~\cite{23iccv_maa}.
+The limited scope of the controlled collection condition limits the training set, failing to capture the true distribution of real-world movement.
+As a result, trained models struggle to scale and generalize, hindering their application in diverse environments.

-On the contrary, 2D human videos provide an affordable and widely accessible source of motion data.
+In contrast, 2D human videos provide an affordable and widely accessible source of motion data.
 They cover a wider range of motion styles and actions, reflecting diverse movements in natural settings, which can potentially augment the bias of 3D human motion capture data.